informaticaeloy/ThePhish-Installation-Guide-Docker/README.md

 Select the feeds to enable
 Click on "Enable selected" (Marcamos todos de las 4 páginas que salen.
 Hay 71 en total)

+Configure the Cortex container
+Go to http://localhost:9001 and click on "Update database" Create a new admin user
+Login: admin@<YourOrganizationName>
+Name: admin
+Password: <Password>
+Create a new organization
+Organizations -> Add Organization
+Name: <YourOrganizationName>
+Description: <YourOrganizationDescription>
+Create a new orgadmin user in that organization
+Click on the newly created organization <YourOrganizationName>
+Click on "Add user"
+Login: thephish@<YourOrganizationName>
+Full name: ThePhish
+Roles: read, analyze, orgadmin
+Click on "New password" for the newly created user and set a password for that user Create another user in that organization that is used for the integration with TheHive and to use the API Click on the newly created organization <YourOrganizationName>
+Click on "Add user"
+Login: integration_account@<YourOrganizationName>
+Full name: integration_account
+Roles: read, analyze
+Click on "Create API key" and then on "Reveal" for the newly created user and save it for later Log out the admin user and log in the orgadmin user (ThePhish)